intrepidbird/gauss/README.md

 ## License

-* IntrepidBot Math is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) which allows other developers to use, modify, and distribute the code.
+* Gauss is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) which allows other developers to use, modify, and distribute the code.
 * Please refer to the [LICENSE](https://github.com/intrepidbird/intrepidbot/blob/main/LICENSE) file for more details on permissions and limitations.

 ## Credits